 Salesperson: “Good, because you’re living in it!”

 And sure enough, us marketers did just that.
 We measured clicks.
 We reported on clicks.
 We were super enthusiastic about clicks.
+Marketing analytics for us began and ended with clicks.
 There was just one problem.
 People weren’t really clicking that much.
 In fact, it’s widely reported that a banner will receive one click per every 1,000 views.
 That’s a click rate of 0.1 percent.
 It’s hard to keep up the enthusiasm with results like that.

 But us digital marketers are a savvy bunch.
 We quickly went to work on finding solutions.
 If there aren’t a lot of clicks, what else can we measure?
 We started looking at any actions we could track and used them to measure “engagement.”
 This led to ridiculous measurements like “mouse-overs” and “mouse-over rate.”
 Yes, us brilliant marketers started measuring if someone’s cursor glanced over our ad.
 Heck, we even measured how much time users had their cursor on top of our ads.
 Because that matters?